mworion/MountWizzard4/doc/workflows/satellite/index.rst

 As the calculation now happens outside the mount, we could take a look to the difference between tracks calculated by the 10micron mount and MountWizzard4 based on the same satellite TLE data!
-You will find some comparison under the architecture / math section: :ref:`precision of internal calculations`.
+You will find some comparison under the architecture / math section:
+:doc:`precision of internal calculations <../../architecture/calculations>`.

-If you are using the internal math as well as classic mode, you could open the satellite window and choose the **Earth and Horizon Maps** tab.
+If you are using the internal math as well as classic mode, you could open the satellite window.
 There you could see the next three orbits and for internal math the resulting satellite track with an white underlay.
 If you change any setup, MountWizzard4 will recalculate all data and updates the plots accordingly.

 .. note::   The solid line shows the track before meridian transit, the dotted
             line the track after meridian transit.
 The resulting white